-This year, an indoor skating rink of the Olympic Village-80 Sports Complex appeared on the Moscow sports map.
-The main sections of the project, including architecture, structures and internal engineering systems, the company "Metropolis" completed by its own designers.
+This year, an indoor skating rink at the Sports Complex of the Olympic Village-80 appeared on the sports map of Moscow.
+The main sections of the project, including architecture, structures and internal engineering systems, were completed by Metropolis using its own designers.

-Olga Galanina, the chief architect of the Metropolis company projects, and Fedor Isaev, the chief designer of the Metropolis company, shared the history of designing the skating rink for the thematic December issue of the Sport Build (No. 9, December 2019) about ice, sports and business on ice..
+Olga Galanina, Chief Project Architect of Metropolis, and Fedor Isaev, Chief Project Structural Engineer of Metrtoplis, shared the story of designing an ice rink for the thematic December issue of Sport Build (No. 9, December 2019) about ice, sports and business on ice.

 The indoor ice rink in the Olympic Village is a single volume with dimensions of 52 × 80 m and a height of 16.5 m.
-The ice rink hall with a height of 12 m contains a large ice field of 61 × 30 m, ice training grounds and stands for 284 seats.
-The rest of the building, L-shaped adjacent to the volume of the ice rink on two sides (the so-called administrative building, hereinafter AB), is divided into 3 above ground floors.
-On the 1st floor of the AB there are locker rooms, wardrobes, premises of the reception and lobby group.
+The 12 m high ice rink hall accommodates a large ice field 61 × 30 m, training ice rinks and stands for 284 seats.
+The rest of the building is L-shaped adjacent to the volume of the skating rink on two sides (the so-called administrative building, hereinafter ABK) and divided into 3 above-ground floors.
+On the 1st floor of the administrative building there are locker rooms, wardrobes, premises of the reception and vestibule group.
 On the 2nd floor there is a training room with a group of locker rooms, a buffet and technical rooms.
 On the 3rd floor there is a gym with a group of locker rooms, rooms for staff and administration, technical rooms.
-In the basement are technical rooms.
-In the building, 108 athletes can train at a time.
+The technical rooms are located in the basement.
+108 people can train in the building at a time.

 Iron and steel

-The skeleton of the ice arena was made using steel structures: columns and trusses with a span of 35 m, and the AB structures in monolithic reinforced concrete.
-The refrigeration center was located in the basement, and the coolers themselves were on the roof of the AB.
-When selecting equipment for dry coolers, noise parameters were calculated, since there is a living area nearby.
+The frame of the ice arena was made using steel structures: columns and trusses with a span of 35 m, and the construction of the administrative building - in monolithic reinforced concrete.
+The cooling center was located in the basement, and the coolers themselves were located on the roof of the ABK.
+When selecting dry cooler equipment, noise parameters were calculated, since there is a residential area nearby.

-Fire protection of metal structures was carried out by a paint intumescent coating in order to increase the fire resistance limit to 120 minutes.
-When assigning structural profiles and shaped elements, it was taken into account that the reduced metal thickness was at least 5.8 mm according to the requirements of fire safety standards.
-The roof of the ice rink hall was designed from sandwich panels of element-wise assembly with the required fire resistance of at least 30 minutes.
+Fire protection of metal structures was carried out with a paint intumescent coating in order to increase the fire resistance limit up to 120 minutes.
+When assigning the profiles of structures and shaped elements, it was taken into account that the reduced thickness of the metal was at least 5.8 mm in accordance with the requirements of fire safety standards.
+The roof of the skating rink hall was designed from element-by-element sandwich panels with the required fire resistance limit of at least 30 minutes.
 The roof covering is made of PVC membrane.

-The exterior walls of the building is designed in a ventilated facade system, with a finish with aluminum large-format panels.
-Panel cutting has a pronounced vertical linear pattern, which is supported by narrow stained glass inserts along the entire height of the facade from the parapet to the base.
-The main facade of the building, oriented towards the main stream of visitors from the side of the sports complex, is designed in the form of a broken plane with a uniform alternation of protruding teeth, and also has a more complex decorative finish.
-Toothed protruding elements on the one hand are decorated with lamellas, creating a graphic monochrome pattern reminiscent of the trails of a skate on ice, and on the other hand are filled with perforated panels with graphics on sports subjects.
-The panels of this facade are attached to an external steel substructure, which in turn is fixed to the racks of the ice arena frame.
-On the facades of the building, viewed from the side of the street (Olympic Village Ave.), decorative silhouettes of metal hockey players are installed with a separation from the plane of the facade and decorative lighting.
-This decision adds appeal to the appearance of the building in the dark.
-The monochrome solution of the facades (the white color of the facade in contrast with the dark basement, stained-glass windows and windows, perforation pattern) is sustained in the same scale with the main building of the complex and is consonant with the functional purpose of the ice rink.
+The decoration of the outer walls of the building is designed in the system of a ventilated facade, with finishing with large-format aluminum panels.
+The cutting of panels has a pronounced vertical linear pattern, which is supported by narrow stained-glass inserts along the entire height of the facade from the parapet to the plinth.
+The main facade of the building, oriented towards the main flow of visitors from the side of the sports complex, is designed in the form of a polygonal plane with a uniform alternation of protruding teeth, and also has a more complex decorative finish.
+The jagged protruding elements on one side are decorated with lamellas that create a graphic monochrome pattern reminiscent of the trails of a skate on ice, and on the other side are filled with perforated panels with sports-themed graphics.
+The panels of this façade are attached to a remote steel substructure, which, in turn, is attached to the racks of the ice arena frame.
+On the façades of the building, viewed from the side of the street (prospect of the Olympic Village), decorative metal silhouettes of hockey players are installed with a separation from the plane of the façade and decorative lighting.
+This solution adds attractiveness to the appearance of the building at night.
+The monochrome solution of the facades (the white color of the facade in contrast with the dark plinth, stained-glass windows and windows, perforation pattern) is designed in the same color scheme as the main building of the complex and is in tune with the functional purpose of the ice rink.

-The budget for the construction did not imply the cost of individual solutions in the interiors.
-But the authors did not leave a desire to give recognizability and brightness to the interiors, similar to its appearance, and to convey the atmosphere of a sporty holiday.
-It was decided to make a kind of "graffiti" in the interiors, echoing the pattern of the main facade, but with the use of color.
-A simple, but quite active and catchy color palette was chosen, where the bright yellow color became the dominant.
-On its basis, simple but dynamic graphic designs for the main spaces of the building were developed.
-Graphics adorned the ice rink hall, foyer and stairs.
+The construction budget did not include the cost of individual solutions in the interiors.
+But the authors did not leave the desire to give the interiors recognizability, brightness, similar to its outside appearance, and convey the atmosphere of a sports festival.
+It was decided to make a kind of graffiti in the interiors, echoing the pattern of the main façade, but with the use of color.
+A simple, but quite active and memorable color palette was chosen, where bright yellow became the dominant color.
+On its basis, simple in execution, but dynamic graphic schemes for the main spaces of the building were developed.
+Graphics decorated the hall of the ice rink, the foyer and the stairs.
 The same colors were used in the selection of tiles for showers and bathrooms for athletes.
-The author of the concept of interiors is Ekaterina Rubtsova.
-It should be noted that the builders fully supported us in this matter and very efficiently and thoughtfully completed the work on the proposed sketches.
+The author of the interior concept is Ekaterina Rubtsova.
+It should be noted that the builders fully supported us in this matter and carried out the work according to the proposed sketches very efficiently and thoughtfully.

-The article was published in the Sport Build magazine (No. 9, December 2019) and the channel "SportAcademAd" in Zen.Yandex.
+The material of the article was published in the magazine Sport Build (No. 9, December 2019) and the channel "SportAcademAd" in Zen.Yandex.